alacrityio/alacrity-support-documentation/developer documentation/manuals/tools/database fillers.md

 # Database Fillers
 ---

-The database fillers connect to the alanode state-history plugin and populate databases.
+The database fillers sync to the alanode state-history plugin and inhabit databases.

 ## PostgreSQL vs. RocksDB